randomascii/main/xperf/UIforETW/ReadMe.txt

 Select the newly added trace after recording a trace.
 Place the trace-name editing box appropriately.
 Change path splitting functions to return wstring instead of wchar_t pointers.
+Fix StripChromeSymbols.py so that it can find RetrieveSymbols.exe - copy Microsoft DLLs over?
+Should have a Chrome developer checkbox.
+Have an option to not auto-view traces immediately after they are recorded.

 Most important tasks:
-Fix StripChromeSymbols.py so that it can find RetrieveSymbols.exe - copy Microsoft DLLs over?
 Figure out why .txt files keep getting left behind - race condition in renaming or deleting or???
 Create an installer that will install the MFC DLLs: https://msdn.microsoft.com/en-us/library/dd293568.aspx Implement more settings - configure trace directories, buffer sizes, option for stacks on user events.
 Move ETWEventDemo out of bin directory.
 Handle the duplicate copies of etwproviders.man.
 Add some unit tests.
+Translate the error codes on starting tracing into English, and give advice.
+Detect slowdowns in the trace recording (circular-buffer) step and suggest diagnosis (supply profilerprofiler.bat).
+Display how long a trace took to be recorded, save versus merge?

 Support Ctrl+Shift+C to copy just the trace file name.
 Remove deprecated file/extension usage, and have functions to return file part, extension, or stripped file part.